bgamari/ghc-wiki-import/status/may16.md

 - `ExpandFloating` proposal: `expm1`, `log1p`, `log1pexp`, `log1mexp` have been added to the `Floating` class with defaults

-Of course, GHC has also benefitted from countless more contributors who we don't have room to acknowledge here.
-We'd like to thank everyone who has contributed patches, bug reports, code review, and discussion to the GHC community over the last year.
-GHC only evolves because of you!
+Of course, GHC has also benefited from countless more contributors who we don't have room to acknowledge here.
+We'd like to thank everyone who has contributed patches, bug reports, code reviews, and discussion to the GHC community over the last year.
+GHC only improves through your efforts!

 # References